Roofing for the Future of the Javits Convention Center

 A convention of leaks

-With more than two million annual visitors and two billion dollars of economic impact, the Jacob K. Javits Convention Center is a major player in the New York regional economy.
+With more than two million annual visitors and $2 billion of economic impact, the Jacob K. Javits Convention Center is a major player in the New York regional economy.
 When chronic leaks in the aging roof threatened to dampen the facility’s future, management looked for a long-term solution.

 The roofing contractor, United States Roofing, Corp.
 (USRC), specified a complete Siplast© system to waterproof the structure and support a new 309,000 square-foot green roof.